From Bennifer to the Beckhams: The sweetest celebrity Valentine’s Day tributes

 “Happy Valentines to my girls ❤️❤️ 2 beautiful & strong women,” he said.
 “BTW Harper remember daddy will always be your valentine 😂 love you @victoriabeckham ❤️”

-Other celebrities like Kourtney Kardashian and Travis Barker, Millie Mackintosh and Hugo Taylor, and Jools and Jamie Oliver have taken to Instagram today too.
+Other celebrities like Kourtney Kardashian and Travis Barker, Millie Mackintosh and Hugo Taylor, and Jools and Jamie Oliver took to Instagram yesterday too.

 Jennifer Lopez and Ben Affleck